Dentist in Wilmington, NC

 Each new patient will receive a comprehensive oral exam which includes digital xrays, head and neck exam, oral cancer screening, and checking for gum disease.
 Your oral health is very important and may affect your overall health.
-Your mouth is the window to your body as many medical conditions shows up in your mouth before symptoms are detected elsewhere.
-Thus, it is important to get a dental exam done twice per year to.
+Your mouth is the window to your body and it is now known that “You cannot have good general health without good oral health.
+Thus, it is important to get a dental exam done twice per year.

 Gum Disease Treatment

 If you are diagnosed with active gum disease or “periodontal disease”, we would like to treat it first using the least invasive and most cost-effective manner.
 This is often through non-surgical periodontal treatment.
 This procedure involves careful cleaning of the root surfaces to remove plaque and tartar from deep periodontal pockets and to smooth the tooth root to remove bacterial toxins.
 If necessary, adjunctive therapy such as delivery of local antimicrobials directly into the pockets is performed.
 If your gum disease is severe, periodontal surgery may be required.

 Tooth Colored Fillings